JonathanMEdwards/subtext10/doc/language.md

 This example uses a `repeat` block, which is Subtext’s form of looping.
 Unlike traditional loop mechanisms, `repeat` blocks are expressed as a _tail recursive_ function: The special call `continue?()` recursively calls the containing repeat block.
 Like any other call it takes an input value on the left, and optionally other inputs on the right.
 But it may only be used where its result will immediately become the result of the whole function (_tail position_).

-A tail recursive function is equivalent to a loop, and a repeat block is actually implemented that way, as a series of calls.
-In the UI they will be displayed as a series rather than the nested inlining used for normal function calls.
+A tail recursive function is equivalent to a loop, and a repeat block is actually implemented that way, as an array of calls.
+In the UI they will be displayed as an array rather than the nested inlining used for normal function calls.
 Unlike a traditional loop, a repeat block does not involve mutable variables — that is replaced by passing new input values to the next iteration.
 We hypothesize that this is the best of both worlds: the simple iterative semantics of loops, with the clean value semantics of recursion.

 The recursive call `continue?()` has a question mark because the repeat block can reject.
 An unconditional `continue()` would be used in an unconditional repeat.